tetracorp/k240/docs/_posts/2018-06-22-5-rigellians.md

 In addition, perhaps due to an off-by-one error, the Rigellians also mine one of the first ores and two units of one of the second ores, even if they have no mines or Strategic Bunker.

+### Population

+Population increases by 2 per day, as long as the colony has at least one Farm and radiation is 40% or lower.
+Radiation higher than this does not decrease population.
+The maximum is 100 per short Community and 200 per tall Community.
+The colony must have at least one Community of either type or be destroyed.

+### Spying

+Each colony has a daily chance to spot one Terran spy satellite in orbit and shoot it down.
+The chance begins at 1% and increases by 1% per 16 days.
+Once they shoot a satellite down, the chance drops to 6%.

+The daily chance is increased by 1% per 16 days for each Probes.

+### Scouting

+Every 50 days, each colony sends a scout ship to explore a random sector of space.

+### Tactical

+The Rigellians detect Terran missiles at a range of 40 pixels (above average), and fleets at a range of 30 (slightly below average).

+A timer counts every 100 days divided by the number of Rigellian colonies.
+When it triggers at a colony with Deep Space Probes, it automatically detects an alien asteroid and fires 1-2 Nuclear, 1-4 Scatter, and 1-4 power drain missiles at a random asteroid.

+Otherwise, there's a 10 daycolony cycle which checks for asteroid collisions.
+If it does, it fires a single Mega missile at the incoming asteroid.
+If it has no Mega missiles or Missile Launcher building, and there is no Gravitic Convertor (Gravity Nullifier) active, then as a last ditch effort they will evacuate the asteroid on ships.

+Otherwise, every day divisible by four (and on every other day at an asteroid if the missile frequency counter is at least 140 or asteroid byte 91 bit 3 is set), there is an 80 daycolony counter, which triggers a 30% chance to launch a missile strike of 1-3 Virus, 1-4 bioweapon (kill 20 colonist and immediate viral outbreak), and 1-3 unique powerdrain missile.

+The other 70% of the time, there is a 12 day cycle with a huge missile strike of 6 Explosive, 4 Area Explosive, 2 Nuclear, 3 Scatter, and 1 Mega.
+In both cases the target is chosen at random from our asteroids known to the enemy.

+On the three out of days when it's not using missiles or fleets, it appears to check for a Transporter and build one if it can't find one.
+There's code which appears to make an "Alert" voice line here that I've never seen trigger, maybe some leftover debug code.